Maintaining Weight Loss: Strategies for Success

 🥣 7.
 Prioritize Breakfast and Fiber

 While the jury’s still out on whether breakfast itself prevents weight gain, nearly 97% of people who kept weight off long-term say they eat it daily.
+Also, high-fiber foods — like vegetables, oats, whole grains, and legumes — help you feel full longer, making it easier to manage your appetite.

 Final Thoughts

+Maintaining weight loss is tough — but absolutely possible.
 Even if you regain a little, holding onto some of your progress is still a huge win for your long-term health.
 Be kind to yourself, stay consistent, and focus on building habits you can actually live with.

 Based on findings originally published by researchers Henrietta Graham and Claire Madigan in The Conversation.
 Adapted and re-written by Slim Center.